anto-kazungu/timeforgreenv1/README.md

 ## 📝 License

-This project is part of the Wangari Hackathon.
+This project is part of the Wangari Maathai Hackathon.

 ---